exercism/php/concepts/arithmetic-operators/about.md

 $value = 2 + 3 * 5;
 ```

-PHP also provides a number of helpful assignment operators that combine arithmetic operators with assigment when you are perfoming an operation on a variable and assigning the result back to itself.
+PHP also provides a number of helpful assignment operators that combine arithmetic operators with assignment when you are performing an operation on a variable and assigning the result back to itself.
 These will be covered in the `Assignment Operators` concept.